 What about wear, tear and breakages?

-Your Stormclad guarantee covers you against a whole host of damages and defects that your products could potentially fall foul of, however, it does not cover you from general wear and tear and damages brought about by every-day usage.
-Just as a car dealership would not cover damage to handles brought about by wedding rings, snagging to door gaskets, scuffs and bumps we will not either.
-This is because none of these problems need to happen, and it is from lack of care and maintenance that they will unfortunately come about.
-By abiding by the help and tips to maintain your products, you can easily prevent these instances occurring.
-We will try to help as much as possible with replacement/repair in these circumstances but there will unfortunately be a charge for an engineer’s time to visit your property and also any parts which may be needed.
+Your Stormclad guarantee covers you against a whole host of damages and defects that your home improvements could potentially fall foul of.
+However, it does not cover you from general wear and tear and damages brought about by every-day usage.
+Just as a car dealership would not cover damage to handles brought about by wedding rings, snagging to door gaskets, scuffs and bumps will not be covered either.
+This is because none of these problems needs to happen, and it is from lack of care and maintenance that they will, unfortunately, come about.
+By abiding by these helpful tips to maintain your home improvements, you can easily prevent these instances occurring.
+We will try to help as much as possible with replacement/repair in these circumstances, but it's important to note that there will be a charge for an engineer’s time to visit your property, and any additional parts which may be required.

 How long does a conservatory take to fully dry out?

 The process of building a conservatory includes using a lot of water, which inevitably needs time to evaporate before your conservatory can be classed as dried out.
-Once the frame structure is built and glass added it does usually take between ten and twelve weeks for a new build conservatory to fully dry out.
-Any aluminium box gutter used in the construction of your conservatory will generally condensate heavily during this period, due to the fact that it is the ‘cold bridge’ to the outside temperature, as it is far more conductive than any other material which is on show and used in the frame construction.
-We can only ask that you be patient and wait for your conservatory to fully dry out during this period, which will happen over the given time period.
-Heat and ventilation are required during this period and can speed up the whole process due to the increased evaporation they will encourage, if you are conscious to speed up the drying out period then you may look into the possibility of hiring a dehumidifier to rid your new room of excess water.
+Once the frame structure is built and glass added, it usually takes between ten and twelve weeks for a new build conservatory to fully dry out.
+Any aluminium box gutter used in the construction of your conservatory will generally condensate heavily during this period, due to the fact that it is the ‘cold bridge’ to the outside temperature - as it is far more conductive than any other material that's on show and used in the frame construction.
+We can only ask that you are patient and wait for your conservatory to fully dry out during this period, which will happen over the given time period.
+Heat and ventilation are required during this period and can speed up the whole process, due to the increased evaporation they will encourage.
+If you are conscious to speed up the drying out period, then you may look into the possibility of hiring a dehumidifier to rid your new room of excess water.

 How much do your Home Improvements cost?

-Everyone’s home is different with the size and shape of windows, doors, conservatories, rooflines and canopies varying greatly, as can personal taste.
-This is why we like to visit your home to show you samples of our products and to truly understand your specific requirements.
+Everyone’s home is different; from the varying size and shape of windows, doors, conservatories, rooflines and canopies, as well as personal taste.
+This is why we like to visit your home, to show you samples of our products and to truly understand your specific requirements.

-Your Designer will then give you a quote, with no hidden costs, that you can then consider for up to six months before you have to make a decision.
-We pride ourselves on the quality of our products and service and strive to make your Home Improvements journey as enjoyable as possible for you.
+Your Designer will then give you a quote with no hidden costs, that can be considered for up to six months before you have to make a decision.
+We pride ourselves on the quality of our products and service and strive to make your Home Improvements journey as enjoyable as possible.

-We understand that budget is one of the most important factors and our promise to you is to be completely transparent in any quote that we give you.
-That quote will be entirely dependent upon what you choose to have done to your home.
+We understand that budget is one of the most important factors, which is why we promise to be completely transparent in any quote provided.
+That quote will be entirely dependent upon your specific home improvement project.

 We work on a one-hour design appointment basis.
-This is however flexible based on your individual requirements and what products you wish to talk through.
+However, this is flexible, based on your individual requirements and the products that you wish to discuss further.

 What will happen during the visit from the Designer?

-Our Designer will talk with you in order to understand exactly what improvements you want to make to your home.
+Our Designer will talk with you to understand exactly what improvements you want to make to your home.
 They will show you our high-quality products and explain our design and manufacture processes.
-They will then take some careful measurements and provide you with a free no obligation quote – designed to meet your specific requirements.
+They will then take some careful measurements and provide you with a free no-obligation quote, designed to meet your specific requirements.